 But past comparisons don’t work here.
-Most recessions don’t result in grounded planes and empty airports, passenger-less trains and deserted motorways – this is more of an existential crisis for the travel industry.
-According to Bloomberg News, as early as mid-March, the spread of COVID-19 across the United States had resulted in 50 cancelled events with an estimated attendance of 940,000 people.
+Most recessions don’t result in grounded planes and empty airports, passenger-less trains, and deserted motorways – this is more of an existential crisis for the travel industry.
+According to Bloomberg News, as early as mid-March, the spread of COVID-19 across the United States had resulted in 50 canceled events with an estimated attendance of 940,000 people.

 The call of video conferencing